 Watertown, thus, apparently is an exception to the national trend of holiday business which has shown big declines for five consecutive weeks over the 1947 comparative period (thru mid-December)

-The trend would continue into the 1950’s, as masses of people made Watertown out to look like a metropolis.
+The trend would continue into the 1950s, as masses of people made Watertown look like a metropolis.
 Another trend saw shoppers seeking to get an early start in October while stocks were available.
 Nevertheless, the Friday after Thanksgiving had taken hold as one of the busiest with schools out for the holiday.

 1952 would see more of the same with arguably one of the most beloved photos representing the glory days of downtown, Watertown at its shopping peak shown below:

-1954 would put Watertown on the map, well, the Woolworth holiday catalog to be precise, as the store founded by local F. W. Woolworth would commission artist Paul Rabut to paint the iconic Christmas shopping scene on the American Corner of Public Square with Santa Claus holding a small child with the Woolworth store in the Woolworth building behind them as a snow falls.
-It’s a scene that surely warms one spirits and bring joy to the season, not too unlike having a Tom & Jerry from the Crystal Restaurant.
+1954 would see put Watertown on the map, well, on the Woolworth holiday catalog to be precise, as the store founded by local F. W. Woolworth would commission artist Paul Rabut to paint the iconic Christmas shopping scene on the American Corner of Public Square with Santa Claus holding a small child with the Woolworth store in the Woolworth building behind them as snow falls.
+It’s a scene that surely warms one spirit and brings joy to the season, not too unlike having a Tom & Jerry from the Crystal Restaurant.

-The 1940s and 50s would present the peak of downtown shopping with urban renewal taking place in the 1960s.
-A good portion of the Court Street shopping district would be lost and although replaced with City Center Mall, it would never be quite the same again.
-The 1970s represented an era in between the loss of a number of businesses and store relocations that took place in the 1960s due to urban renewal and what would later become the mass exodus of stores from the downtown scene in the mid 1980s to Salmon Run Mall.
+The 1940s, 50s and early 60s presented the peak of downtown Christmas shopping with urban renewal taking place in the 1960s.
+A good portion of the Court Street shopping district was lost and although replaced with City Center Mall, it would never be quite the same again.
+The 1970s represented an era in between the loss of a number of businesses and store relocations that took place in the 1960s due to urban renewal and what would later become the mass exodus of stores from the downtown scene in the mid-1980s to Salmon Run Mall.